hilaryrowe/documentation3/dataTab/uniqueDataTabNav.md

 General Data Tab navigation allows you to:

- * Sort the displayed data in ascending or descending order by selecing column label headers
+ * Sort the displayed data in ascending or descending order by selecting the up/down arrow icons next to the column labels
  * Add notes when you click the Notes expand icon (on the far right of the screen)

   ![](dataTabAddNotes.png)